kungfoo/kungfoo-slidedown/10-things-i-learned.md

 What did I do while _not_ at ergon?

 - Had my half-year parental leave 😉
+- Wrote a 2d-game I never published
 - Worked at an established company that imploded due to disagreements on strategy
-- Proceeded to work a [beekeeper.io](https://beekeeper.io) for 2.5y
+- Proceeded to work at [beekeeper.io](https://beekeeper.io) for 2.5y
+    - Tech Lead and Swarm Lead for a cross-functional swarm of 8

 ---